mookerzhou/cooking_journal/_posts/salads/2021-01-04-larb-beans.md

 tags: recipeish
 ---

 Inspired by Kin Khao's Nam Tok beans.
 Never got the texture/seasoning to taste quite as crispy, so let's just call these larb beans shall we?
+Very tasty, very savory, we've been making them regularly and they never last long.

 Ingredients:
 * Cooked beans, a few cups cooked.
 Hearty beans with a thicker skin work best.
 Scarlet runner beans are great.
 Cranberry beans might work but are a little soft.